 - Martin Storey’s Afghan Knits is another fantastic knitting pattern book made available by the same publisher.
 This is purely a pattern book; knitting patterns are the exclusive focus of the book.
 It features a mix of cable knitting patterns and colorwork patterns.
 This is a book you might be interested in buying if you want to knit blankets, afghans, throws or pillows for your home or to give as gifts to others.

-- Click here to find our picks for the best new knitting books in 2019 and 2020.
+- Click or tap here to find our picks for 2023’s best new knitting books.

 Posted By: Amy Solovay

 This page was last updated on 7-29-2023.